Do you feel like the perfect IBS diet is just out of your reach? But it’s out there somewhere, if only you knew where to look?

 Perhaps you also can’t stop eating, and you have lost connection to the sensations of feeling full.
 This can happen when you regularly eat more than your body needs.

 It’s also much easier to eat more than your body needs if you eat very quickly.
 This is because your satiety triggers don’t have time to register.

-Healthy Eating Tip – Before you reach for another biscuit, consider if you’re thirsty, tired, bored or whether you need some food that is going to give you energy.
+Healthy Eating Habit for IBS – Before you reach for another biscuit, consider if you’re thirsty, tired, bored or whether you need some food that is going to give you energy.
 Get back in touch with your feelings of appetite – when are you really hungry, and when do you feel full.

 Healthy eating habits is more than just food

-Healthy Eating Tip – Look into talking therapy which can really help support your emotions.
+Healthy Eating Habit for IBS – Look into talking therapy which can really help support your emotions.
 Exercise also helps to let off steam in a healthy way and can support feelings of stress, anger or guilt.

 5. Habitual snacking

 Do you always have some food next to you whilst you’re working?
 Or maybe you always have a biscuit with your tea when you first get in the house?

 Whatever it is these routines become part of our reward structures and we can feel like we’re missing out if we change these habit.

 Most people should be able to last between meals without snacking.
 If you can’t last for 4-5 hours, then look at what you’re eating at mealtimes to ensure it’s got enough protein, fats and fibre to fill you up.